Sign up to our Newsletter

 Ask for Feedback

-Whether you get feedback from your best friend or our consulting team at Juris, it’s important to have another set of eyes look over your personal statement to identify areas that need improvement or clarity.
+Whether you get feedback from your best friend or our consulting team at Juris, it’s essential to have another set of eyes look over your personal statement to identify areas that need improvement or clarity.

 Revise Multiple Times